gsmll/systems-server-project/README.md

 # Gabriel Small, Jawad (Jamie) Sifat

-# A multiplayer, network-based hangman, with various players in realtime.
+# Project info

-A statement of the problem you are solving and/or a high level description of the project.
+A multiplayer, network-based hangman, with various players in realtime.
+This will consist of a server host and clients for each player (dynamic).

 # A description as to how the project will be used (describe the user interface).